mrakgr/The-Spiral-Language/readme.md

                     }
 ```

 Note that `state` here is either `train` or `test`.
-The `for` loop shown is a bit unusual in the the mapping function for it is also the state.
+The `for` loop shown is a bit unusual in that the mapping function for it is also the state.
 The reason for that is because it is the easiest way of initializing the state.
-Rather being split into two, everything `train` and `test` need are right there where it should be.
+Rather being split into two, everything `train` and `test` need are right there where they should be.

-It is one of the aspects of Spiral's OO that would be untypable in other static functional languages.
+Doing it like that is a straightforward OO pattern in Spiral, but would be untypable in other static functional languages.

 The recurrent networks have their own `train` and will have `test`, but they are beyond the scope of this tutorial.
 They are more complicated, but have exactly the same purpose.
 Both feedforward and recurrent nets have their own dedicated gradient checking function which are useful for testing additions to the library.

 This covers all the important parts of the library.

 Fundamentally, ML libraries are not something to be worked on forever which is the unfortunate situation author found himself in.
 Much like parser combinators resolve the need for external parser generators, so can a ML library be fashioned in a similar vein.
 The greatest feature Spiral offers to the user is that it easily makes it possible to craft pieces like `map_ln_relu`.
 It is in turn made out of flexible pieces like `seq_broadcast`.
 They free the user of the drudgery of low level C programming and allow more a direct expression of desire.
 They also enable a vast amount of code reuse.
-Furthermore, Spiral's approach to programming allow the library an unparalled level of integration with the language.
-This will be greatly useful when the time comes to make it do reinforcement learning.
+Furthermore, Spiral's approach to programming allows the library an absolute level of integration with the language.
+This will be greatly useful when the time comes to make use of it as a module in a reinforcement learning context.

 `map_ln_relu` is just the tip of the iceberg and this can be considered the first unfinished release of the library.
 But compared to all the work that was needed to make both the language and get the library to this point, the rest should be much easier.
 The great up front expense has been paid in full.